 The Gateway Bridge – A Continuation of a 25 Year Story

-The Gateway Bridge – an iconic bridge over the Middle Fork of the Snoqualmie River – received a brand new, freshly-milled top-decking surface this past April.
-A necessary improvement made possible entirely through efforts of dedicated volunteers, non-profits, and government agencies, all working towards a common goal of improving our public lands.
+The Gateway Bridge – an iconic bridge over the Middle Fork of the Snoqualmie River – received a brand new, freshly-milled top-decking surface in April 2019.
+A necessary improvement made possible entirely through efforts of dedicated volunteers, non-profits, and government agencies, all working toward a common goal of improving our public lands.

 Once the structure was secured, the next step was to install the decking.
 Due to illegal camping and unsanctioned use of the Middle Fork Valley during those times, volunteers alternated nights camping out next to the decking lumber to prevent the valued construction materials from being vandalized or stolen.
-At last, with thousands of volunteer, USFS staff, and partner hours put into the bridge project, the structural component of the bridge structure was completed.
-The United States Forest Service installed the final decking planks and safety railings to finally finish the bridge in 1995.
+At last, with thousands of volunteer, US Forest Service (USFS) staff, and partner hours put into the bridge project, the structural component of the bridge structure was completed.
+The USFS installed the final decking planks and safety railings to finally finish the bridge in 1995.

 The bridge quickly became an iconic landmark of the valley.
 Thousands of hikers, bikers, and equestrians crossed its span each year on their journeys deeper into the Middle Fork Valley.
 With all that use came wear and tear—the immense love for this bridge could be seen in the well-worn planks, which bowed and began to break over time.

 A story not too unfamiliar began to unfold again in the Middle Fork Valley.